IasonManolas/MeshBeamFEA/README.md

 # MeshBeamFEA

-A tool that to model a triangular mesh using the Euler-Bernoulli beam theory and executes a simulation on it which can be configured using a json file.
-Displacements and forces are exported in a csv file.
+A tool for modeling edge meshes using the Euler-Bernoulli beam theory and for executing a fea simulation on it.
+Displacements and forces are visualized.

 ### Prerequisites